 Fixing messy doll hair and removing surface dirt from your doll is easy and just takes a few things you probably already have on hand.
 These techniques can be used on almost any doll, old or new.

-I found this vintage 1970's Fisher Price My Friend Mandy doll at a local thrift store and almost passed her over because she was in pretty rough shape.
+I found this vintage 1970's Fisher Price My Friend Mandy doll at a local thrift store and almost left her there because she was in pretty rough shape.
 Her hair was messy, her arms and legs were dirty, and she had a large dark spot under her chin.

 But I decided to try giving her a makeover, and she came out looking adorable!